binocarlos/kettle-ui/README.md

  * navbar - the React element to use as the navbar
  * width - the width of the navbar (default=200px)
  * height - the height of the topbar (default=64px)
+ * paperprops - use material-ui paper for the left nav
+   * zDepth
+   * rounded
+ * styles - override properties of the div styles
+   * wrapper - the container div
+   * tree - the div containing the left nav
+   * content - the div containing the right content
+   * inner - the content div inside both tree and content

 ```javascript
 import React, {Component, PropTypes} from 'react'